daudix/daudix.one/content/blog/2024-11-12-winter-cleanup/index.md

 - [Bye Skeuo](@/nanolog/2024-11-10T00:42:00Z-bye-skeuo.md)
 The [coffee](@/coffee/index.md) page no longer has the skeuo mode switch.
 Sad, but it got way too annoying to fix.
 Maybe it'll come back later.
 - **Blog Atom Feed Changed**
-Now it's under the `blog' directory instead of the site root.
+Now it's under the `blog` directory instead of the site root.
 This is because it was mixed with nanolog, so I had to split it up.
 - **Reworded Homepage**
 I've reworded (more like rewritten) most of the homepage, now it should make a bit more sense.
 - **Spotlights**